stopster/little_chaty/README.md

 1. Install [node.js](http://nodejs.org).
 2. Clone project (git clone https://github.com/stopster/little_chaty.git) or just grab a .zip (right sidebar)
 3. Go to your project root directory and run `npm install` from command line.
 It will install all required modules.
 4. Run `node index.js` from command line.
-Project will start on localhost:5000 link.
+Project will start on localhost:5000.

 ## Good luck!
 If something went wrong (server is down, bugs (I'm sure, they are there), or this doc sucks) email me!